ClimateMARGO/interactive/Website maintenance.md

 2. Choose a new size.
 (Don't resize the disk unless needed.
 You can only scale the disk *up*, never *down* (locking you in a high price))
 3. Click Resize
 4. When done, start the server using to top-right button
+5. (Because the server is using a systemctl service, it automatically runs PlutoSliderServer on boot.)